 According to reports, the Prince of Wales not only prefers to eat game that he’s personally hunted for, but he also indulges in fruits and vegetables that have been grown in his organic farm, located at his Gloucestershire home.

-In growing your own organic produce, you’ll help to reduce your exposure to pesticides.
+By growing your own organic produce, you’ll help to reduce your exposure to pesticides.
 In doing so, you’ll reduce your risk of memory loss, loss of coordination, reduced motor skills, asthma, allergies, and hormone disruption.

 Additionally, Charles is also a proud advocate of homeopathy.
 A form of alternative medicine that focuses on encouraging the body to heal itself.